 What’s this “fatfree” business all about?

 In general, I don’t cook with refined fats (oil, margarine, and shortening).
 This simply means that instead of sautéing in oil, I use water or broth.
 In baking, I substitute apple sauce or flax seeds or some other substance for margarine, butter, or shortening.
+When absolutely necessary, I use a tiny amount of oil to wipe on a pan to which the food would otherwise stick; this is never enough to increase the overall amount of fat in a recipe so much as a half a gram.
 I do use a little sesame oil now and then because a little bit imparts a lot of flavor.
-And once in a very long while, I go crazy and make something with a little olive oil in it, but this is rare, and I don’t use whole heaping gobs of it.
+One or two of my very old recipes contain a little olive oil, but they are rare exceptions.

 Wait a minute…I saw a recipe with coconut milk…and another with walnuts.
 Those aren’t fat-free ingredients!

 You’re very observant!
-Yes, I sometimes use lite coconut milk (though I’m trying to cut down), and I do include avocados, nuts, and seeds in my diet as forms of healthy, unrefined fat.
+Yes, in a few older recipes I use lite coconut milk (though I also give suggestions for substitution), and I do include avocados, nuts, and seeds in my diet as forms of healthy, unrefined fat.
 This blog probably should have been called “Oil-Free Vegan Kitchen,” but I didn’t like the way that sounded.
 Whenever a recipe gets more than 15% of its calories from fat, I add the tag “Higher-Fat” to it, which you can see at the end of the blog post.

 But if you don’t use any fats, how do you get your Essential Fatty Acids?